Planning a road trip in the states, roughly between May and September, and looking for some cool festivals/events to plan around.

 Best of all - it's FREE over 3 years ago

 Chicago's Coyote Arts festival,

 the world's oldest and largest is the Old Fiddlers' Convention in Galax, Virginia

 Crawfish festival in Breaux Bridge, Louisiana

-Kamloops Cowboy Poetry Festival 5 months ago
+Kamloops Cowboy Poetry Festival over 3 years ago

 Wheatland Music Festival, Michigan (weekend after Labor Day)